Ghar, A Living Archive

 The soap is made in a huge large vat in the ground, where three ingredients get mixed: water, laurel oil and lye.
 This is called the 'hot process', because there is an underground fire that heats the materials to a boil.
 This lasts three days until it becomes a thick, liquid substance.
 The laurel oil only gets mixed in at the end.
 After that the liquid gets spread all over the floor of the factory on a huge wax paper, and is allowed to cool and harden for one day.
 Then it gets cut and stapled into pieces.

-A key element in this project was the preservation, this production process and the memory of it.
-The original GHAR publication is actually one big archive of memories and a cultural database of this Arabic ritual.
-One that has disappeared throughout times of war in Syria.
+The key elements in this project were the preservation of the production process, the rituals and people's personal memories.
+The original GHAR publication is one big archive of memories of this Arabic ritual.
 The information we already had was the analog 'stamp' (the wooden case) and the stories of the people that in this way, are not lost.
 The need was therefore to translate the analog version into the design and the application.

 Usage: A Digital Handshake

 The bold letters of Ghar and what is used in the overall design are keeping it tight, cool and to the point.
-They were hand made and are also play a huge part in the digital application.
-This is where on the second photo, the NFC chip, takes you.
-When swiping your phone over this invisible chip, it will open a website where you can have access to these stories and information.
-It is like a handshake with one of the storytellers, where you can meet them in an online environment and the stories can be passed on.
+Typography in general is a big part of the digital application, where the NFC chip and link on the package takes you.
+When swiping your phone over this invisible chip, it will open the publication.
+We wanted it to feel like a handshake with one of the storytellers, and feel like the user can meet them in an online environment where the stories can be passed on.